craftingcity/The-Known-World/MAIN/Game Notes/Rough Lore/Core Assumptions.md

 ## The World is Young

 These are the first empires of a growing world, and the impact of players should be shown by the expansion of knowledge and change in borders and politics of these empires.
-An explosion of riches leaves much to be found here, but the lore of it is still young and malleable.
+An initial explosion of riches leaves much to be found here, but the lore of the world is still young and malleable.

 ## Conflict Will Shape the Path of the World